Wery98/retailers-chromium-extension/readme.md

 To search for a website, enter the name in the search bar at the top of the extension interface.
 The list of websites will be filtered in real-time as you type, showing only the matching results.

+You can also use your up and down keyboard arrows, jumping between indexes of the list - the current retailer choice will be highlighted.
+Once you find a retailer you want to log into it, simply press enter, or left-mouse.

 ## 4. TODO:
 - To add the funcionality of adding single pages just by putting the retailer ID, retailername, and stack (these are the factors that create the URL)